 This section will contain a detailed analysis of the component interfaces present in the Text Editor Plugin module.
+The Text Editor Plugins arm of the CrossDoc system focuses on providing a basic user interface extension to work in unison with the Command-Line Parser.
+While all CrossDoc functionality can be performed with CL commands, user interface integration with popular text editing software gives CrossDoc ease of use, implementation, and a faster user adaptation rate.
 Specifically, we will focus on the group of supported text editors and how they will integrate into the CrossDoc system.
-An understanding of these editor APIs is critically in implementing such a system.
+Due to the nature of the editors being built on completely separate platforms and utilizing unique APIs, proper understandings of these editors and how to leverage them is critically important in implementing such a system.